Splurfa/GeminiWorkspace/1-Notes/daily-notes/daily-note-2025-08-05.md

 ---

-## 4. System & Growth Maintenance (Ongoing Initiatives & Upkeep)
+## 4. System & Growth Maintenance

-*   `Spent a significant amount of time today on system setup and hygiene, as per the Captain's Log, to prepare the workspace for daily use. #system #maintenance`
+*   Spent a significant amount of time today on system setup and hygiene, as per the Captain's Log, to prepare the workspace for daily use. #system #maintenance

 ---